WhatSock/w3c-alternative-text-computation/README.md

 * Win7 IE11: Name: "Important stuff" Description: ""
 * Win7 Firefox: Name: "Important stuff" Description: "Hello, My name is Zambino the weird.
 (QED) and don't you forget it.
 Where in the world are my marbles?"
-* Win7 Chrome: Name: "Important stuff" Description: " Hello, My name is Bryan Zambino the weird.
-(QED) and don't you forget it.
-Where in the world are my marbles?"
+* Win7 Chrome: Name: "" Description: "My name is Garaventa the weird.
+(QED) Where are my marbles?"
 * iOS Safari: Name: "Important stuff" Description: "Hello, My name is Zambino the weird.
 (QED) and don't you forget it.
 Where in the world are my marbles?"

 Conclusion